Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 `dog.printName --> Function.prototype --> Object.prototype --> null`

 ## call, apply, bind
-1. Every function in JavaScript has a prototype, which links to Function.prototype.
+1. In React, function is an object it so it gets [[Prototype]] or `__proto__` which links to Function.prototype.
 From Function.prototype, functions inherit methods like call, apply & bind.
 2. These methods help to explicitly change the context (this) when calling a function.
 Useful when we already have a method in an obj & we want to use the same method on another obj.
 Or we have a function which can be used for multiple objects
 3. **Call:** calls(invokes) a function immediately, with **this** set to the object you pass. accepts & passes **optional** arguments individually.
 ```JS